-Cotton wool disease, also known as saddleback, fin rot and black patch necrosis, are all descriptive names for the same bacteria, columnaris (Flavobacterium columnare).
+Cotton wool disease, also known as cotton mouth disease, columnaris disease, saddleback, and black patch necrosis, are all descriptive names for the same bacteria, columnaris (Flavobacterium columnare).
 This bacteria is commonly mistaken for a fungus, given its pale color and raised appearance.
-It can infect most species of freshwater fish, but is usually secondary to another primary stressor.
+It can infect most species of freshwater fish but is usually secondary to another primary stressor.
 Some strains are more deadly and contagious than others.

 Symptoms of Cotton Wool Disease in Freshwater Fish

 The signs of cotton wool disease are usually noticeable since they are visible, but can often be confused for other fish maladies.
 The development of fluffy appearing skin patches will be the most obvious sign of the disease.
 Here is the complete list of symptoms: